Introducing Microsoft Teams! Your Office 365 Hub

 NOTE: Desk phones that work independently of a computer are not currently supported for Teams Voice except when necessary for emergency use, safety, and accessibility.
 Supported Teams Voice devices for general use include the following:

 - Built-in or USB microphones, speakers, and web cameras

 - Smartphones capable of running the Teams app

 Learn more about Microsoft Teams

-Use the Help button in the lower right corner of Teams to access training videos and how-to articles from Microsoft.
+Use the Help button in the lower left corner of Teams to access training videos and how-to articles from Microsoft.
 You can also visit the following website to see an overview of Teams:

 How do Teams compare to Office 365 Groups?

 Office 365 Groups use email as the primary communication method while Teams use group chat.

 Office 365 Groups are very popular at Western, but Teams is now the preferred platform for many.
 We have hundreds of groups that have been created by faculty, staff, and students.
 Groups are great because they provide us with a common location for sharing conversations, files, notes, tasks, a calendar, and more.
 The only problem is how do you know when there is new content in an Office 365 group that you should see?
 What if you can't remember where a conversation, file, or note lives?

 This is where Microsoft Teams comes in.
 You can create a Team that is based on an existing Office 365 Group.
 It's your hub for Office 365 and it offers a new way to communicate with members of your team: Instant message channels that are organized by team and topic (like the popular communication tool, Slack).